 Creating a Blog Post in Squarespace that Google and Pinterest will Adore!

-If you own a Squarespace site and go to find help online for doing stuff with your site to make it pretty and act right - my guess is you get a lot of techie worded posts and moving screenshots that give you a headache ... so let's style this up a bit for our industry and I will show you how to create a beautiful post in Squarespace that Pinterest and Google will eat up like candy!!
+If you own a Squarespace site and go to find help online for doing stuff with your site to make it pretty and act right - my guess is you get a lot of techie worded posts and moving screenshots that give you a headache ... so let's style this up a bit for the creative industry and I will show you how to create a beautiful post in Squarespace that Pinterest and Google will eat up like candy!!
 I have been creating blog posts using Squarespace for 12 years and I absolutely LOVE it.
-Let's do this!

-Right now I am working on a website for the incredibly talented wedding photography company Milton Photography ... so I will use her images to showcase how I put a blog post together using Squarespace.
+Right now I am obsessed with Kate Max Stock ... so I will use her stock images to showcase how I put a blog post together using Squarespace.

 Because of my blog editor background I like to image select first ... it helps mold my brain to really meditate on what I am posting about ... the way I like to do this is create a folder within the main folder of images that I will pull the 'post' images into ... for this sample I have called that folder 'for post' ... shown below:

 Image selection is KEY to creating a blog post that clients will love and that will show you off in the best ways possible.
-For Justine's blog post I selected 70 images that I love ... this is a problem ;) lol ...
-The images are all strong and as a wedding blog editor I love every single one ... so when I am posting I will narrow it down again ... although it may kill me.
+For this pretend blog post I selected 12 images that I love ...

 Below are a few of the images I selected for the post: